“I want the red one,” said the little girl, pointing to it.

 “I’m sorry, Walter, I stopped by the cash machine and it was out of order.
 We have to charge it.”

-He squeezed her harder.
-“Great, good, give me the card.”
+Squeezing her harder, he said, “Great, good, give me the card.”

 “Oh yeah,” said Mr. Watanabe, handing her the card, “sometimes we cannot keep our hands off each other.”